Last Updated: 4/19/2018

 The national average salary for truckers in the United States is $43,464, according to Glassdoor.

-Epes appears to pay drivers a 2x higher salary than the national average.
+Epes appears to pay drivers almost 2x higher salary than the national average.

 Drivers who work for the company rate them favorably overall.
 Some complain about poor communication, but most other drivers say the company offers a good work experience.
 Complaints about management and communication are common in this industry.